 The Hermantown Connector Trail System features several segments which lead across the city.
-From the Jackson Trail – which travels past some of the city’s most historic homes – to the Keene Creek sections with all their natural beauty, the total trail system will be nearly 10 miles in length when it is completed.
+From the northerly end – which travels past some of the city’s most historic homes, as well as the schools and the Essentia Wellness Center – to the Keene Creek sections with all their natural beauty, the total trail system will be nearly 10 miles in length when it is completed.
 Click below to learn more about each segment.

 BOULDER TRAIL